-Consumer trust in online reviews has reached a breaking point that extends far beyond disappointed shoppers.
-Recent surveys show 85% of consumers believe reviews are “sometimes or often fake,” according to World Economic Forum research.
+Consumer trust in online reviews has hit a breaking point, and it goes way beyond disappointed shoppers leaving angry comments.
+A full 85% of consumers now believe reviews are “sometimes or often fake,” according to World Economic Forum research.
+That number should stop you cold.

-This widespread skepticism has transformed credibility itself into a traded commodity, where platforms like Trustpilot, Yelp, and Google package user opinions as marketable assets while selling reputation management tools back to the businesses being reviewed.
+This widespread skepticism has turned credibility itself into a traded commodity.
+Platforms like Trustpilot, Yelp, and Google package user opinions as marketable assets, then sell reputation management tools back to the very businesses being reviewed.
+It’s a closed loop, and you’re not the one benefiting from it.

-For investors, this erosion of trust creates serious valuation problems.
-When digital ratings influence everything from e-commerce valuations to funding decisions, and those ratings can be manipulated at scale, investment decisions rest on foundations that may be largely fabricated.
+For you as an investor, this erosion of trust creates serious valuation problems.
+Digital ratings now influence everything from e-commerce valuations to funding decisions.
+When those ratings can be manipulated at scale, your investment decisions end up resting on foundations that may be largely fabricated.

-Trustpilot positions itself as “the universal symbol of trust” for brands, as stated in their press materials, but the data suggests this trust may be misplaced in ways that directly affect portfolio performance and due diligence accuracy.
+Trustpilot bills itself as “the universal symbol of trust” for brands, as stated in their press materials.
+But the data tells a different story, one that directly affects your portfolio performance and the accuracy of your due diligence.

 Table of Contents